dinithiravi/dinithiravi/README.md

-- 👋 Hi, I’m @dinithiravi
+👋 Hi, I'm @dinithiravi, a demonstrator at Uva Wellass University in the Technology Faculty's Information Communication and Technology Department.

-- 👀 I’m interested in web development and mobile application development.
+🌐 I'm passionate about web development and mobile application development.

-- 🌱 I’m Undergraduate in NSBM geeen University and following BSC (Special) Management Information system dgree program
+🎓 I graduated from NSBM Green University and am currently pursuing a BSc (Special) in Management Information Systems, with a graduation year of 2022.

-- 💞️ I’m looking to collaborate on mobile application development Projects & web development Projects
+🤝 I'm always open to collaborating on exciting projects related to mobile application development and web development.

-- 📫 How to reach me ...
+📬 Feel free to reach out to me at............

 <!---
 dinithiravi/dinithiravi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.